 Under Australia’s regulations, you can import a 3-month supply of medications without approval from the Therapeutic Goods Administration (TGA), but you must comply with the following:

-The medication is for your own treatment or the treatment of your immediate family; and you don’t sell or give the medicine to any other person.
+- The medication is for your own treatment or the treatment of your immediate family; you don’t sell or give the medicine to any other person.

 How do Australians import more than a 3-month supply and restricted drugs?